Yoshii64/PC-optimizations/docs/setup.md

 now you should be in Windows installation.

-for reigon choose "English (World)" this will cut out some of the bloatware in Windows. go through everything as normal until OOBE
+for region choose "English (World)" this will cut out some of the bloatware in Windows. go through everything as normal until OOBE